Facts about me Friends List Cool stuff that I did Build Log of my PC Important things to keep around Parts of a PC

 Today I went...nowhere, actually.
 I sat my butt on my comfy (ish) couch and ordered some PC stuffs from Amazon.
-I ordered a 4g tube of MX-4 for $7, a SilverStone NT06-Pro for $$55, a Corsair SF600 for $120, and a SilverStone RVZ01 for $85 which my lovely father said he'd pay for.
+I ordered a 4g tube of MX-4 for $7, a SilverStone NT06-Pro for $$55, a Corsair SF600 for $120, and a SilverStone RVZ01 for $85 which my dad said he'd pay for the case.
 This is my biggest single purchase part wise, if that makes any sense at all.
 Probably doesn't though.
 So yeah, pretty cool.
 I believe they should be coming in around July 19-20th.
 I'm super stoked. :) This is my fifth purchase for my RVZ01 - 6700k - 1070 rig.

 Update - July 20, 2016 - Case has arrived!

 Update - July 20, 2016 - Case arrived damaged, sending it back

 Update - July 22, 2016 - Case has arrived!

 Update - July 22, 2016 - Cooler has arrived!